alttch/eva3/doc/items.rst

   value and -1 status) and set_time - time when the value was set for the last time.

-The same logic variable may be declared on several logic controllers, but the "expires" configuration value should remain the same because each controller processes it autonomously.
+The same logic variable can be declared on several logic controllers, but the "expires" configuration value should remain the same because each controller processes it autonomously.
 The variable becomes "expired" once it is declared as such by any controller.